learning-zone/nodejs-basics/README.md

       password: hashedPassword,
     },
     (err, user) => {
-      if (err)
+      if (err) {
-        return res
-          .status(500)
-          .send('There was a problem registering the user.');
+         return res.status(500).send('There was a problem registering the user.');
+      }

-      //Using the fs module get the private key of the accesstoken you created. const ACCESS_TOKEN_PRIV_KEY = readFileSync(
+      // Using the fs module get the private key of the accesstoken you created. const ACCESS_TOKEN_PRIV_KEY = readFileSync(
         './certs/accessTokenPrivateKey.pem',
         'utf8'
       );

-      // create an access token using the private key pair, and specify the algorithm you will use. const token = jwt.sign({ id: user._id }, ACCESS_TOKEN_PRIV_KEY, {
+      // Create an access token using the private key pair, and specify the algorithm you will use. const token = jwt.sign({ id: user._id }, ACCESS_TOKEN_PRIV_KEY, {
         algorithm: 'RS256',
         expiresIn: 86400, // expires in 24 hours